pslucas0212/rhel-sca-subscriptionmanager/README.md

 - Pic coming soon...

-- You can additional custom tags to your server instance now
+- Create or add additional custom tags to your server instance now in the tags.yaml file.
 - Navigate to /etc/insights and edit the tags.yaml file.
 You can create any number of tags that can be used to filter your systems in Insights.
 - Here's an example of an update tags.yamlfile.